MicrosoftDocs/Devices-docs/surface/inclusive-tech-lab/voice-speech-communication-aphasia-receptive.md

 Aphasia impacts the ability to understand both written and spoken language.
 People with receptive aphasia can still communicate, but they may have difficulty understanding what is being said to them.
 The effects of receptive aphasia are even more prominent when people speak in long, complicated sentences, or if there are multiple people speaking at once.
 Someone with receptive aphasia may understand a news headline, but not the content of the article.
 By creating simple and easy-to-understand instructions, content, UI feedback, etc., people with aphasia can easily navigate technology.
 Having options to give Cortana commands to send emails, set reminders, etc., can provide independence for those with receptive aphasia.

-Aphasia can be caused by a stroke, a traumatic brain injury, or having disabilities which affect cognition.
+Aphasia can be caused by a stroke, a traumatic brain injury, or having disabilities that affect cognition.

 ## Barriers